-Today the Friends of the Benson Trolleys is embarking on the next phase of this project—officially taking ownership of the historic Benson Trolleys and storing them in safe-keeping for 2022 while we work with a restoration company and local officials to chart their next chapter.
-Funds donated today will be put directly toward these ends and are critical to ensure a future for these historic cars in Seattle.
+Today the Friends of the Benson Trolleys is embarking on a new chapter.
+In 2024 we officially tool ownership of the historic waterfront streetcars and are now working with the City of Seattle and a coalition of local business and industrial leaders to bring them to Ballard in hopes of putting them back into use on the 1.4-mile corridor along Shilshole Avenue Northwest, connecting Ballard's commercial core to the Chittenden Locks, the Nordic Museum, and Ballard Blocks.
+Funds donated today will be put directly toward storage and feasibility work and are critical to ensure a future for these historic cars in Seattle.
 Friends of the Benson Trolleys is a 501(c)3 charitable nonprofit.
 Donations can be made by clicking the button below!

 Donate